-- An assessment of existing levels of development within the municipality, including service backlogs, problem areas, opportunities and strengths as well as key risk areas. - An identification of the priority problem areas to be addressed.
-This should include information on the causes of priority issues/problems. - Identification of the key projects and programmes of other spheres of government, state entities and the private sector which are currently underway or are planned for the municipality. - Information on available resources.
+- An assessment of existing levels of development within the municipality, including service backlogs, problem areas, opportur - An identification of the priority problem areas to be addressed.
+This should include information on the causes of priority issu- - Identification of the key projects and programmes of other spheres of government, state entities and the private sector which - Information on available resources.